wafflespete/offline_provisioner/README.md

 ## Installation

-Clone the install to /opt ctory on a linux server
+Clone the install to the /opt directory on a linux server

 ```bash
 cd /opt; git clone https://github.com/wafflespete/offline_provisioner.git